 1. INTRODUCTION

-India is the world’s largest producer and consumer of pulses, contributing 33.6% of the global pulse area and 24.0% of total production (Anonymous 2022).
+India is the world’s largest producer and consumer of pulses, accounting for 33.6% of global pulse area and 24.0% of total production (Anonymous 2022).
 Black gram, predominantly cultivated under rainfed conditions with suboptimal management, exhibits low productivity.
-Its yield is constrained by agronomic, physiological, biochemical, biotic and environmental factors.
+Its yield is constrained by agronomic, physiological, biochemical, biotic, and environmental factors.
 Enhancing productivity requires improved agronomic practices and the adoption of high-yielding, disease and pest-resistant varieties suited to diverse agro-ecological regions.
 Additionally, optimal sowing time, variety choice, and row spacing are critical non-monetary inputs that significantly influence crop growth, yield attributes, and grain quality in black gram.
-Maintaining an optimum plant population facilitates maximum light interception, photosynthetic activity, assimilation, and accumulation of more photosynthates, which promote luxuriant crop growth and a better crop canopy area, thereby, producing higher seed yield and the best yield quality traits.
-Maximum or minimum plant population affects different physiological changes in the plant, which may reduce the yield of black gram (Pandey et al., 2022).
-The establishment of an optimum plant population is essential to get maximum yield, as overcrowded plant population increases pest attack and competition for nutrients, light, and water.
-The optimum spacing allows plants to grow in their both aerial and underground parts by using nutrients and solar radiation efficiently, which increases grain yield (Kumar and Rajput, 2020).
+Maintaining an optimum plant population facilitates maximum light interception, photosynthetic activity, assimilation, and accumulation of more photosynthates, which promote luxuriant crop growth and a better crop canopy area, thereby producing higher seed yield and the best yield quality traits.
+Maximum or minimum plant population can induce different physiological changes in the plant, which may reduce black gram yield (Pandey et al., 2022).
+The establishment of an optimal plant population is essential to achieving maximum yield, as overcrowding increases pest attacks and competition for nutrients, light, and water.
+Optimal spacing allows plants to grow in both their aerial and underground parts, using nutrients and solar radiation efficiently, thereby increasing grain yield (Kumar and Rajput, 2020).
 The main cause of declining productivity is the lack of nutrients during critical crop stages.
 Soil-applied nutrients often suffer losses—nitrogen through leaching and volatilization, and phosphorus through fixation—leading to deficiencies at flowering and pod formation.

 In contrast, foliar-applied nutrients are quickly absorbed as they penetrate the leaf cuticle or stomata, enter plant cells, and enhance nutrient uptake and utilization (Ramesh et al., 2020).
 Foliar application of nutrients and growth regulators at pre-flowering and flowering stages reduces flower drop in black gram (Ganapathy et al., 2008).
 It offers quick and efficient nutrient use, avoids losses from leaching and fixation, and helps regulate nutrient uptake.
 Therefore, the present study was conducted to evaluate the effects of different spacing and foliar nutrition treatments on the growth and yield of black gram.

 2. material and methods